Skip to content

 VP EngineeringYves BourelleStripe, Box (about)

 Reconstructed from public sources only — no insider information.
 Crawled 2026-06-07.
-Claim tiers used above: verified (stated on a public page, linked) · inferred (reasoned from a cited signal, confidence flagged) · speculative (best-practice fill-in, labeled).
+Claim tiers: verified (stated on a public page, linked) · inferred (reasoned from a cited signal, confidence flagged) · speculative (best-practice fill-in, labeled).
 Links are live; pages change, so the supporting quote for each claim is kept in this repo’s evidence map (evidence/pylon-lending-evidence-map.md).
 Note: this is Pylon Lending (pylonlending.com), not the unrelated “Pylon” customer-support SaaS.

 #SourceLink